Skip to content

 The Bottom Line

-Microsoft Teams adoption stalls when clarity, structure, and ownership are missing.
+Microsoft Teams adoption stalls when clarity, structure, ownership, and governance are missing.

-However, when organizations design Teams intentionally, early excitement turns into long-term value.
-Teams becomes easier to use, easier to manage, and ready to support collaboration—and AI—for the long haul.
+When Teams is designed intentionally, early excitement can turn into lasting collaboration value.
+Teams becomes easier to use, easier to govern, easier to trust, and better prepared to support Copilot.

 Reviewed By